maevadevs/Go-Developer-Advanced/04-Blocks-Shadows-Control-Structures/readme.md

   - Litering code with boolean flags is about the same as using `goto`
   - It is more verbose and can become confusing as well
   - Duplicating codes make is harder to maintain
-  - In thise case, using `goto` can improve understanding
+  - In this case, using `goto` can improve understanding
   - *Example of real-world case: `floatBits()` method in `strconv.atof.go` in standard library*
 - **In general, try very hard to avoid using `goto`**
   - **In the rare situation where it makes code more readable, it is an option**